-16 starter kitchen essentials to make meals right in your dorm or apartment | CNN Underscored
+16 starter kitchen essentials everyone should own | CNN Underscored

 Yak About It Mini Fridge Dorm Station ($119.99; amazon.com)

-For another look, this wood-look storage area will hold your fridge, your cooking goodies, or you can turn it into a cute cocktail station.
+For another look, this wood-look storage area will hold your fridge and your cooking goodies, or you can turn it into a cute cocktail station.

-Mind Reader 2 Tier Lazy Susan Granola Bar and Snack Organizer ($28.60, originally $29.99; amazon.com)
+Mind Reader 2-Tier Lazy Susan Granola Bar and Snack Organizer ($28.60, originally $29.99; amazon.com)

 Save space while keeping everything you need handy with this fun-to-spin organizer that’s perfect for snack packs, spices or anything else you need to organize.